 #8 Do lots of practice so you can be confident

 Try this example, then check the answer below:

 “This image represents sugar cane production in Queensland from 1997 to 2003.
 The highest amount of sugarcane was produced in 1997 whereas the lowest amount was produced in 2001.
 Cane production figures fluctuated throughout the period but remained in a low range from 1998 through to 2001.
 A possible reason for the lows in this period may be related to drought or other weather conditions prevailing at the time.”

 Learn more PTE speaking preparation tips by watching this PTE Describe Image video!

-Be sure study hard on PTE speaking preparation, both general and task specific, in order to improve your communication in general and your PTE speaking test skills in particular.
+Be sure to study hard on PTE speaking preparation, both general and task-specific, in order to improve your communication in general and your PTE speaking test skills in particular.

 Written by Melinda G.